 The policyholder must comply with all conditions and provisions of their Atlas insurance policy.

 Before surrendering a ransom, the person authorizing the surrender must notify or make every reasonable attempt to notify:

 - The Federal Bureau of Investigation or local law enforcement agencies (as soon as possible, bearing in mind the safety of the person(s) held or threatened), and

 - Unity Advisory Group/On Call International via Tokio Marine HCC

 The surrender of a ransom must not be:

-Any kidnapping or express kidnapping cannot be the result of fraud or other criminal act by the policyholder or their authorized representative (whether acting alone or with others), unless the person authorizing the ransom payment had made every reasonable attempt to determine that the ransom demand or threat was genuine before paying the ransom.
+Any kidnapping or express kidnapping cannot be the result of fraud or another criminal act committed by the policyholder or their authorized representative (whether acting alone or with others), unless the person authorizing the ransom payment has made every reasonable attempt to determine that the ransom demand or threat was genuine before paying the ransom.

 Any kidnapping or express kidnapping is excluded if it first occurs in:

 A kidnapping is a traumatic situation that takes an emotional toll, and most travelers aren’t prepared to handle it.
-That’s why it’s so beneficial to have access to an experienced team that can keep you informed while managing negotiations and finding a resolution for a loved one’s safe return.
+That’s why it’s so beneficial to have access to an experienced team that can keep your family informed while managing negotiations and finding a resolution for your safe return.

 Tokio Marine HCC - MIS Group international insurance products are underwritten by Lloyd's.
 Tokio Marine HCC - Medical Insurance Services Group (MIS Group) is a service company and a member of the Tokio Marine HCC group of companies.
 Tokio Marine HCC - MIS Group has authority to enter into contracts of insurance on behalf of the Lloyd's underwriting members of Lloyd's Syndicate 4141, which is managed by HCC Underwriting Agency Ltd.